Anawalt Logo

 Watermelon plants are sun worshipers.
 Place them in a location with ample sunlight and warmth.

-• Sunlight: Full sun exposure is crucial for sweet fruits — at least 6 to 8 hours of direct sunlight daily.
+• Full sun exposure is crucial for sweet fruits — at least 6 to 8 hours of direct sunlight daily.

-• Temperature: The ideal temperature range for growing watermelon is between 70°F and 90°F (21°C to 32°C).
+• The ideal temperature range for growing watermelon is between 70°F and 90°F (21°C to 32°C).
 Seeds germinate best in warm soil around 70°F (21°C).
 Growth is stunted below 50°F (10°C) or above 95°F (35°C).

 Step-by-Step Soil Preparation